IDMEFv2/.github/profile/README.md

    This GitHub organisation hosts IDMEFv2 official IETF Internet Drafts and technical tools and librairies for testing/implementing.

+   The format is still in definition stage.
+This website supports the effort toward standardization.

    Documentation :

    * [IDMEFv2 Wiki: ](https://github.com/IDMEFv2/IDMEFv2-Specification/wiki) Direct access to the IDMEfv2 wiki